semgrep/semgrep-docs/docs/semgrep-appsec-platform/gitlab-mr-comments.md

 </details>

 #### MR comments with multiple GitLab groups
-If you're using Semgrep with multiple GitLab groups, ensure that you've completed the following steps to ensure that you see MR comments for repositories associated with all of your groups:
+If you're using Semgrep with multiple GitLab groups, ensure that you've completed the following steps to see MR comments for repositories associated with each of your groups:

 1. **Required for users with GitLab self-managed plans and *optional* for users with GitLab Cloud plans:** Create a Semgrep account connection with each GitLab group by signing in to your Semgrep account, navigating to **Settings > Source code managers**, and adding an entry for each group.
 Note that you only need to add an entry for the parent group to onboard a parent group and all of its subgroups.
 2. Add the `GITLAB_TOKEN` environment variable to your CI configuration.
 You can set `GITLAB_TOKEN` to the GitLab PAT that grants access to all of your GitLab groups, if possible, or you can use a different GitLab PAT for each of your GitLab groups.